thedaviddias/Front-End-Performance-Checklist/README.md

 ### How to use?

-For each rule, you will have a paragraph explaining *why* this rule is importante and *how* you can correct it.
+For each rule, you will have a paragraph explaining *why* this rule is importante and *how* you can fix it.
 For more deep information, you should find links that will point to 🛠 tools or 📖 articles that can complete the checklist.

 ### Performance tools